pcg79/Reminders-Addon/README.md

 level
 name

-where `*` applies to every character you have.  `*` should not be paired with other conditionals and, in fact, others will be ignored.
+where `*` applies to every character you have.  `*` should not be paired with other conditionals and, in fact, any others _will_ be ignored.

+Example of a reminder:

+    Make Blingtron, profession = Engineering

 Examples of `condition`: